 The hormone hCG takes about 2 to 3 days to double in the early stages of pregnancy, which means that every day you wait to check will increase the likelihood of accuracy.
 Many women will not see a positive result from their pregnancy too early on and the recommended time to use the kit is the day after your missed period.
 Also be sure that the kit you are using hasn’t expired since that can also affect the results.

 Here are quick and easy step-by-step instructions, so you know how to take a testing kit properly.
+It’s not rocket science but you do want to avoid making simple mistakes that could cause false results.

 Are you ready to find out if you’re pregnant?
 We’ve compiled step-by-step instructions to help you use an at-home pregnancy kit accurately.